 After visiting the pagan temple of Garni, we continued our day trip from Yerevan & hitched a ride to Geghard.

 It’s very popular with pilgrims, locals and tourists alike.
+If you have at least 3 days in Armenia and Yerevan, we’d definitely recommend a visit.

 As we mentioned the road leading up to the monastery is lined with women selling sweet bread, sheets of dried fruit (fruit lavash), walnuts dipped in grape juice on a string (sweet sujuk) & other non-edible souvenirs.